BenjaminWolfe/dotfiles/manual-customizations.md

 I've had to do this for TypeScript files, as `.ts` is also a video format.

+## Rectangle

+The first time you open Rectangle you'll get a system message:

+> **Conflict with macOS tiling
+> Drag to screen edge tiling is enabled in both Rectangle and macOS.

+Choose the _Disable in macOS_ option, then click _OK_.
+You can re-enable it later from System Settings > Desktop & Dock > Windows.

 ## Calendar

+If you choose to use the _Calendar_ app at all:

 - Open the Calendar app and hit **⌘,** for preferences
 - Under **General**, for **Default Calendar** choose _Benjamin_ from _Google_